John E. Colhoun: Origin and family

 Colhoun (and Calhoun) is a surname that originated in Ulster to where Colhoun's great-great-great-grandfather Robert Colquhoun migrated from Dumbarton, Dunbartonshire in Scotland.
-Colhoun was born to Ulster-Scottish immigrants to colonial America from County Donegal.
+Colhoun was born to Ulster Scots immigrants to colonial America from County Donegal.
 Colhoun appears to have himself changed his surname from Calhoun to Colhoun.

 Colhoun married Floride Bonneau a member of a prominent Charleston, South Carolina Huguenot family.
-They had three children: John Ewing Jr. who became a planter, Floride Bonneau (1792–1866) who married her father's first cousin John Caldwell Calhoun, and James Edward (1798-1889 later changed last name to Calhoun), a planter who would become an officer in the U.S. Navy in the 1820s.
+They had three children: John Ewing Jr. who became a planter, Floride Bonneau (1792–1866) who married her father's first cousin John Caldwell Calhoun, and James Edward (1798–1889 later changed last name to Calhoun), a planter who would become an officer in the U.S. Navy in the 1820s.
 Floride became Second Lady of the United States in 1825.
 John Colhoun was also a first cousin of Joseph Calhoun, and brother-in-law of Andrew Pickens.

 Early background

 In 1774, Colhoun graduated from the College of New Jersey (later to become Princeton University).
 On 16 August 1775, he joined Capt.
-Charles Drayton's company of volunteer militia for service in the Revolution at its organization in Charleston, South Carolina.
+Charles Drayton's company of volunteer militia for service in the American Revolution at its organization in Charleston, South Carolina.
 After the war, in 1783, he studied law and was admitted to the bar and commenced practice in Charleston, South Carolina, working mostly in estate settlements and personal injury suits.
 In 1785, he was elected a member of the privy council and also a commissioner of confiscated estates.
 He rose to prominence after marrying Floride Bonneau who was heiress to an extensive plantation.
 Colhoun, became a planter by-trade, and later acquired several plantations across the state of South Carolina, including his Santee Plantation in St. Stephen's Parish, his Keowee and 12 Mile Plantations in the Old Pendleton District (where a slave plot was discovered in 1798.
 He eventually owned thousands of acres.
 At the time of his death, he owned 108 slaves.), and his Pimlico and Bonneau's Ferry Plantations in St. John's Parish.
 Another plantation he owned, the location of which is unclear, was called Mount Prospect.
 Colhoun grew mostly indigo, rice, oats, and vegetables on his plantations, as well as raising cattle, and breeding horses.

 His Keowee Plantation is listed on the National Register of Historic Places (NRHP), and it is within the Old Pendleton Historic District of Pendleton, South Carolina, also listed on the NRHP.